MayankPratap/local-weather-app/README.md

 # local-weather-app

 A web app to show weather condition of user's location.
 The app uses geolocation API to get user's coordinates from his browser.
-Then the app uses openweathermap API to get weather's condition bases on latitude and longitude.
+Then the app uses openweathermap API to get weather condition based on latitude and longitude.